 You can take a train from Olomouc Hlavani Nadrazi transferring in Hulin to Kromeriz which takes just under an hour.

 For more tips on planning your visit to the Czech Republic, don’t miss our comprehensive Czech Republic travel guide covering different types of accommodation, transportation, money, food, and more.

 Even though we had a set schedule we couldn’t stray from, if we could we would have ended up staying at least a night in Kromeriz, especially if you’re anything like us and want to get a little wild with the local beer and chocolate!

 One of the best ways to experience these gorgeous towns in the countryside is watching it go to sleep and wake up after the rest of the day visitors leave.
 Here are the two hotels we recommend staying at in Kromeriz, Czech Republic.

 U Zlateho Kohouta or The Golden Rooster is a beautiful 4-star hotel with a great rooftop terrace overlooking Kromeriz city center.
 Not only does this hotel have a great location but the rooms are large and spacious.

 Cerny Orel also has a great location and is a hotel & pension.
 This is a great option as it has rooms for just about any budget.
 What we loved is that this hotel also has the incredible chocolatier and microbrewery all in one spot!
 You won’t need to leave for anything here!

 For more places to stay in Kromeriz, check the map below:

 What do you think of Kromeriz?
 Let us know!

-Liked this post on Kromeriz, Czech Republic?
-Share the love below on Pinterest!
+Liked this post on the best things to do in Kromeriz, Czech Republic?
+Bookmark for later or share the love below on Pinterest!